 Pink, pink and more pink, the PLT TikTok account fully reflects the fast fashion brand’s candy-coloured identity.
 With a blend of behind the scenes content and user giveaways, the Kamani company have grabbed onto TikTok with both hands and are really reaping the rewards.

 Always leading the way on social media, ASOS are using TikTok to offer users a behind-the-scenes look.
 Their employees take part in challenges, share outfit Inso and put key products under the spotlight.

 Boohoo have been creeping up the TikTok rankings, and recently dropped their first-ever TikTok song, the creatively-titled ‘It’s From Boohoo Baby’.
 Boohoo teamed up with American TikTok influencer Kelianne Stankus to help promote the Gen-Z-focused campaign, with influencers such Olivia Bowen and Sophie Piper getting involved in the new dance craze.

 Selfridges – 107.3k Followers

 Luxury retail giant Selfridges have almost reached 100k followers on the app, which is a huge feat!
 By using their account to highlight exclusive pop-up and store features, they offer interesting content that resonates well with the continuing success of the luxury/streetwear crossover.

-As it stands, the TikTok advertising platform is only available to whitelisted advertisers (you’re looking right at one 😉).
-There’s no better time for your brand to get onboard and start sharing content or running ads.
+With TikTok offering great incentives for new users who sell on Shopify, there’s no better time for your brand to get onboard and start sharing content or running ads.
 With competition currently fairly low, you’re likely to see some strong results.
 Many brands are also getting verified status, so if you’re chasing that blue tick, this could be your year…

 To find out more about TikTok and the benefits to your brand, get in touch!
 Email email@example.com or call us directly on 0800 808 9980.